 To apply for a job, you can either walk in and fill out a paper application, or you can apply online.
 Many retail stores are hiring on an ongoing basis, so it pays to submit your application to as many places as possible.
 But only request work from places that you would actually be willing to work.

-The holiday season is upon us.
+The summer will be here before you know it.
 Now is the time to apply at every store you could think of that you personally shop at, or know someone who does.
-This includes Toys R Us, Gamestop, Sears, Macys, JCPenney, Walmart, Gap, Old Navy, Children's Place, Dollar Tree, H & M, Bath and Body Works, and just about every establishment you could think of in your local mall.
+This includes Chuck E Cheese, Papa Johns, Sears, Macys, JCPenney, Walmart, Sweetbay, Old Navy, Starbucks, Dollar Tree, H & M, Six Flags, and just about every establishment you could think of in your local mall.
 So get to filling out those applications now!

 You can find these businesses in the following states in America.
 Not just in the US, but also Canada, Australia, the UK, China, Japan, and more.

 New Jersey, Wisconsin, West Virginia, Washington, Washington DC, Virginia, Vermont, Texas, Tennessee, South Dakota, California, South Carolina, Rhode island, Pennsylvania, Oregon, Oklahoma, Utah, Ohio, North Dakota, North Carolina, New York, New Mexico, Wyoming, New Hampshire, Nevada, Nebraska, Montana, Missouri, Mississippi, Minnesota, Michigan, Massachusetts, Alaska, Maryland, Maine, Louisiana, Kentucky, Kansas, Iowa, Indiana, Illinois, Hawaii, Georgia, Florida, Delaware, Connecticut, Colorado, Arkansas, Arizona, Alabama, and Idaho.

 You want to know how old do you have to be to work because you are searching for an employer or person to hire you, right?
 If you are a 13 year old, 14 year old, 15 year old, 16 year old, or a teenager of any age looking for a job, if you try hard enough you will find work, even if you end up working for yourself as an entrepreneur.
 Be persistent, don't give up!